Regulating GCSEs, AS and A levels: guide for schools and colleges

 However, all the exam boards offer 2 different types of support for students who are affected by circumstances outside their control, both of which are types of special consideration:

-- changes to the way assessments are taken for students with temporary illnesses or disabilities (sometimes referred to as ‘Access Arrangements’), and
+- Changes to the way assessments are taken for students with temporary injuries or illnesses (sometimes referred to as ‘Access Arrangements’).

 The role of schools and colleges

-If a student’s ability to complete their assessments, or fully to demonstrate in their assessments what they know, is affected by a temporary illness, injury or other event outside their control, the exam board should be notified as soon as possible.
+If a student’s ability to complete their assessments, or fully to demonstrate in their assessments what they know, understand or can do, is affected by a temporary illness, injury or other event outside their control, the exam board should be notified as soon as possible.

 The exam board can explain what support they can offer, and how to apply for it.